mepland/chance_of_showers/README.md

 source daq/heartbeat
 ```

-## Data Analysis
+## Dev Notes

-TODO

-### Installing CUDA and PyTorch
+### Data Analysis Setup - Installing CUDA and PyTorch
 1. Find the supported CUDA version (`11.8.0`) for the current release of PyTorch (`2.0.1`) [here](https://pytorch.org/get-started/locally).
 2. Install CUDA following the steps for the proper version and target platform [here](https://developer.nvidia.com/cuda-toolkit-archive).
-3. Update the poetry `pytorch-gpu-src` source to point to the correct PyTorch version in `pyproject.toml`.
+3. Update the poetry `pytorch-gpu-src` source to point to the correct PyTorch version in [`pyproject.toml`](pyproject.toml).
     - This is in place of `pip install --index-url=...` as provided by the [PyTorch installation instructions](https://pytorch.org/get-started/locally).
-4. Install the poetry `ana` group, `make setupANA`.
-This will install `pytorch`, along with the other needed packages.
+4. Install the poetry `ana` group with `make setupANA`.
+This will install `pytorch`, along with the other necessary packages.
 5. Check that PyTorch and CUDA are correctly configured with the following `python` commands:
 ```python
 import torch